corda/corda/docs/source/event-scheduling.rst

    .. sourcecode:: kotlin

         override fun nextScheduledActivity(thisStateRef: StateRef,
-                                           protocolLogicRefFactory: ProtocolLogicRefFactory): ScheduledActivity? {
+                                           flowLogicRefFactory: FlowLogicRefFactory): ScheduledActivity? {
             val nextFixingOf = nextFixingOf() ?: return null

             val (instant, duration) = suggestInterestRateAnnouncementTimeWindow(index = nextFixingOf.name,
                                                                                 source = floatingLeg.indexSource,
                                                                                 date = nextFixingOf.forDay)
-            return ScheduledActivity(protocolLogicRefFactory.create(TwoPartyDealProtocol.FixingRoleDecider::class.java,
+            return ScheduledActivity(flowLogicRefFactory.create(TwoPartyDealFlow.FixingRoleDecider::class.java,
                                                                     thisStateRef, duration), instant)
         }

 The first thing this does is establish if there are any remaining fixings.
 If there are none, then it returns ``null`` to indicate that there is no activity to schedule.
 Otherwise it calculates the ``Instant`` at which the interest rate should become available and schedules an activity at that time to work out what roles each node will take in the fixing business process and to take on those roles.
-That ``ProtocolLogic`` will be handed the ``StateRef`` for the interest rate swap ``State`` in question, as well as a tolerance ``Duration`` of how long to wait after the activity is triggered for the interest rate before indicating an error.
+That ``FlowLogic`` will be handed the ``StateRef`` for the interest rate swap ``State`` in question, as well as a tolerance ``Duration`` of how long to wait after the activity is triggered for the interest rate before indicating an error.

-.. note:: This is a way to create a reference to the ProtocolLogic class and its constructor parameters to instantiate.
+.. note:: This is a way to create a reference to the FlowLogic class and its constructor parameters to instantiate.
 The reference can be checked against a per-node whitelist of approved and allowable types as part of our overall security sandboxing.

 As previously mentioned, we currently need a small network handler to assist with session setup until the work to automate that is complete.
-See the interest rate swap specific implementation ``FixingSessionInitiationHandler`` which is responsible for starting a ``ProtocolLogic`` to perform one role in the fixing protocol with the ``sessionID`` sent by the ``FixingRoleDecider`` on the other node which then launches the other role in the fixing protocol.
+See the interest rate swap specific implementation ``FixingSessionInitiationHandler`` which is responsible for starting a ``FlowLogic`` to perform one role in the fixing flow with the ``sessionID`` sent by the ``FixingRoleDecider`` on the other node which then launches the other role in the fixing flow.
 Currently the handler needs to be manually installed in the node.